-As time would tell, our vision has grown.
+Our vision has grown.
 We have expanded our tents.
-We have changed our name once again.
+Our name has changed once again.
 We are His Beloved Jewels.

-As the Founder of Proverbs 31 Jewels, I thought I would share my testimony with you.
-I was blessed to be raised up in love and knowledge of the Lord Jesus Christ.
+I was blessed to grow up in the love and knowledge of the Lord Jesus Christ.
 My parents loved the Lord and taught each of their children the gospel and raised us to have our own relationship.
-As a result, I was saved, asked the Lord to be my own Savior at the age of nine.
-Baptized in water soon after.
+As a result, I was saved, asked the Lord to be my own Savior at the age of nine and I was baptized in water soon after.
 Raised on the Word of God, I grew up knowing He loved me.

 As a young parent, I found myself needing more.
-I needed more than a Savior but I needed Jesus to also be my Lord.
-As I am approaching mid-life, and watching my five children growing strong, I am grateful for Jesus Who Supplies all our Needs!
+I knew I am a sinner in need of a Savior, but I found that I needed Jesus to also be my Lord.
+The longer I walk with Him, the more I need Him.
+As I am approaching mid-life, married for over 30 years to my beloved Bill, I a, blessed to see my five children growing strong, I am grateful for Jesus Who Supplies all my needs!
 He is my all and my first love.
-Now, I am raising my children up in the love and knowledge of the Lord Jesus Christ, with my husband of almost 25 years, Bill.
-Together, we are raising our children have their own relationship with Christ.

 I would like to take this opportunity to introduce myself.
 I am Nancy’s sister-in-law but I just call her my sister because I don’t have any siblings and I love Nancy like she was one.
 I’m not sure how much information about myself is relevant or even interesting so I’ll just lay a few things out there for now and then we can enjoy the journey and mystery of getting to know one another better in days to come.